alexyingchen/accessguide/content/designers.md

 > I can barely read this, the letters are all over each other.

 Use these text spacing best practices for readability:
-* Line spacing is at least 1.5
+* Line height is 1.5
-* Paragraph spacing is at least 2
+* Paragraph spacing is 2.0
-* Tracking is at least 0.12
+* Tracking is 0.12
-* Word spacing is at least 0.16
+* Word spacing is 0.16

 **Disabilities**: visual
 **WCAG number + conformance**: 1.4.12 AA